How To Clean And Lubricate Hedge Trimmer Blades

 - Once done, wipe any excess oil off the blades with your cloth and replace the blade guard.

-If you are using your hedge trimmer for an extended period of time, it is advisable to intermittently stopping and lubricating the blades during use, as well as at the end.
+If you are using your hedge trimmer for an extended period of time, it is advisable to intermittently stopping and lubricating the blades during use, as well as at the end as it will cut alot better.

 And that’s it.
 There really isn’t a great deal to it and hopefully you can see that the whole process from start to finish shouldn’t take you a long time at all.
 If you want to keep your hedge trimmer it top condition for as long as possible then do this every time you use it.
-Otherwise you might need to get yourself a top-rated hedge trimmer earlier than expected.
+Otherwise you might need to get yourself a top-rated hedge trimmer earlier than expected, and if you are doing a large scale garden clearence with over grown wire grass and brambles consider buying a weed eater/wacker.